dbaumgarten/yodk/docs/nolol.md

 You may wonder why there are definitions with placeholders AND macros.
 While they are very similar, they have a key difference.
 All definitions (even those with placeholders) are expressions (=values, that you could for example assign to a variable).
 You can't for example do ```define foo=a+=b``` (because f+=b is a statement and not an expression).
 Macros however can contain arbitary statements and even multiple lines.
 But macros can not be used as values in an expression.

-## Labeled Gotos
+## Line-labels
-As NOLOL moves statements around during compilation to generate as compact code as possible, using goto with line numbers would not work.
-Instead goto no jump to labeled lines.
+As NOLOL moves statements around during compilation to generate as compact code as possible, using goto with plain line numbers would often not work.
+This is why there are line-labels.
+You can label any line using ```identifier>``` at the start and then jump to that line using the label.

 [goto.nolol](generated/code/nolol/goto.nolol ':include')